c5shen/EMMA/README.md

 * The most likely issue right now should be `FastTreeMP` (`main.config`, defined under `[Basic]` and `[MAGUS]` as `fasttreepath`).
 In the case this binary file is not working out, please download the source code from [FastTree.c](http://www.microbesonline.org/fasttree/FastTree.c).
 Direct quote from the [FastTree 2.1 webpage](http://www.microbesonline.org/fasttree/#Install) below.
 * After compilation, you can either put `FastTreeMP` under your `$PATH` variable, or change `fasttreepath` in `main.config` to point to your compiled FastTree executable.
+* The other possible culprit `mafft`, for which you can download or compile the executable from [MAFFT for macOS official page](https://mafft.cbrc.jp/alignment/software/macosx.html).
+You can follow the same step above to change the `mafftpath` in `main.config`.

+Quote for FastTree:

     > If you use a Mac or other platform not included above, download FastTree.c and run
     >